msa1422/KMM-Arch-PetSearch/README.md

 **PetSearch** is an effort to explore and showcase the Kotlin-Multiplatform possibilities.
 In this project, I have tried to implement the best practices of mobile application development that I have learned so far.
 With that said, just like other humans, I make mistakes (sometimes, really stupid).
-I am sure that there are bugs and code-smell lurking in the code.
+I am sure that there are bugs and possibly even code-smell lurking in the code.
 For me, it's all about learning.

-## Project Architecture
-PetSearch has blended the following coding practices and techniques to create a flavor of its own.
-- Clean Architecture
-- Redux MVI
-- Feature-wise and Layer-wise Modularized code (Android and Shared)
-- Shared ViewModel
-- ViewModel Navigation with args (Android and iOS)

 ### Android Screenshots